JuliaLang/Pkg.jl/docs/src/environments.md

 The exception is the `develop` command, which neither builds nor precompiles the package.
 When that happens is left up to the user decide.

-If a given package version errors during auto-precompilation, Pkg will remember for the next time it automatically tries, and will skip that package with a brief warning.
+If a given package version errors during auto-precompilation, Pkg will remember for the following times it automatically tries, and will skip that package with a brief warning.
 Note that manual precompilation will always retry all packages i.e. `pkg> precompile`